 “Ooooo.
 Good one!”

 But visiting the fire station is about more than accumulating swag.
-More often than not, any trip will include one-on-one interaction with a real, honest-to-goodness firefighter.
+More often than not, any trip will include one-on-one interaction with a real, honest-to-goodness firefighter where they will tell you about their experiences such as getting confined space entry training.
 This may seem commonplace to us, the adults, who know this particular firefighter as Gus, that neighbor who never mows his lawn and walks around his house naked, but to your children, this is Fire Fighter Man.
 Forget Iron Man, forget Batman, forget Condorman.
 (You’ve already forgotten Condorman, haven’t you?)
 The only action hero your toddler cares about is Fire Fighter Man.

 Watching my test subject / son race around the truck excitedly, it was easy to become lost in his joy.
 “Fire truck!
 Fire truck!
 Firetruckfiretruckfiretruck!”
 He gawked at wheels twice his size, rang the bell on the front bumper, and stared into the massive headlights — all the while readjusting the little red firefighter hat that kept slipping down over his eyes.
 On one particularly thrilling visit, the fire station received a call, and one of the trucks roared to life and pulled out of the station, siren blaring.
 I held my son’s hand as he stood, slack-jawed in awe as the mighty machine sprang to life inches from his face.
 These were the forces of good, off to battle evil, to save humanity, apple pie, and possibly a puppy, all at once.
 It made his day.